openstack/python-novaclient/README.rst

 Command-line API
 ----------------

-Installing this package gets you a shell command, ``novatools``, that you can use to interact with any Rackspace compatible API (including OpenStack).
+Installing this package gets you a shell command, ``nova``, that you can use to interact with any Rackspace compatible API (including OpenStack).

 You'll need to provide your OpenStack username and API key.
 You can do this